 Compositions, improvisations, voice, cello, piano, and whistling

 “Don’t Look Back” is a cycle of compositions (a few of which have improvisatory components) inspired by the myth of Orpheus and Eurydice.
 Orpheus, a supreme musician with transformative powers, falls in love with Eurydice.
 She dies after being bitten by a snake.
 Orpheus descends to the underworld, determined to retrieve her.
-He must deal with Cerberus, the three-headed dog; and Chiron, who ferries souls across the river of death.
+He must deal with Charon, who ferries souls across the river of death; and Cerberus, the three-headed dog at the entrance of the underworld.
 Then he must convince Hades and Persephone, the overlords of the underworld, to allow Eurydice to follow him back to Orpheus’s world (which may or may not be the world in which we live ourselves).
 Touched by the depth of his love as expressed through music, Hades and Persephone allow Orpheus to take Eurydice, but on one condition: On the path out of the underworld, Orpheus must walk ahead of Eurydice and not look back until they have reached home.